 Tracking the virus in birds that have a high death rate from WNV alerts us to virus activity in a certain area of the state.

-Signs of WNV illness in birds include weakness, sluggishness, shaking, seizures, inability to walk/fly/perch, blindness, or lack of fear of humans.
+Signs of WNV illness in birds include weakness, sluggishness, shaking, seizures, inability to walk/fly/perch, blindness, or lack of fear of people.

 You Can Help

 Please help DHEC monitor West Nile virus activity in South Carolina.
-Between mid-March through the end of November, please report and/or submit freshly dead (non-injured, non-decayed) Crows, Blue Jays, House Finches, and House Sparrows.
+Between mid-March through the end of November, please submit freshly dead (non-injured, non-decayed) Crows, Blue Jays, House Finches, House Sparrows, and other songbirds.
 (See instructions below for submitting other types of birds.)

 What Kinds of Birds Do We Test?